Chad Reed: 1998-2000

+2007

 Reed revisited his home in Australia to race the Raymond Terrace, round 4, of the Australian Motocross series.
 He beat Daniel Reardon with a 1-1 performance, providing Reardon with international notoriety for holding Reed off for a significant portion of the races.

 2008

 In 2008 Reed was responsible for developing and partially funding the new Australian Supercross Championships, dubbed Super-X. He also competed in the series and dominated all but one race to take the Australian Supercross Championship.
 Reed won 6 out of the 7 races.

 2009

 Chad Reed, aboard his new Monster Energy Kawasaki KX-450F, won 4 out of the 7 rounds of the series.
 Reed won the championship by beating Daniel Reardon by 23 points.
 This is Reed's fourth Australian Supercross Championship.

 2010

-Reed raced the first round of the 2010 Super X series held at Energy Australia Stadium, Newcastle on a Honda sponsored by Vodafone.
+Reed raced the first round of the 2010 Super X series held at the Newcastle International Sports Centre, Newcastle on a Honda sponsored by Vodafone.
 Reed won the event beating Americans Josh Hansen and Justin Brayton who finished in second and third respectively.